 - Making use of naturally fallen timber on your land;

-Chainsaw milling is without a doubt the simplest, fastest and least expensive way for the individual sawyer to create their own lumber.
+Chainsaw milling is without a doubt the simplest and least expensive way for the individual sawyer to create their own lumber.
 While it may not be the most efficient means for larger-scale operations, it holds a number of advantages for small-scale and DIY operators.